This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

-The Fifth and Sixth Floors of the Main Castle Tower Museum
+The Sixth and Fifth Floors of the Main Castle Tower Museum

 The fifth and sixth floors of the Main Castle Tower Museum tell a story of the fall of the Toyotomi Shogunate and the rise of the final Japanese Shogunate, the Tokugawa.

-Consequently, the end result of the Summer War in Osaka was the fall the Toyotomi family.
+Consequently, the result of the Summer War in Osaka was the fall of the Toyotomi family.

-The Third and Fourth Floors of the Main Castle Tower Museum
+The Fourth and Third Floors of the Main Castle Tower Museum

-The third and fourth floors of the museum are dedicated to Hideyoshi Toyotami and his era.
+The third and fourth floors of the museum are dedicated to Hideyoshi Toyotomi and his era.

 Notably, there are about 8,000 artifacts on display including exquisite wall scrolls and screens depicting Hideyoshi Toyotomi at different times in his life.